 I love the farm.
 The place where my husband grew up.
 It was his father's home too, and his grandfather's, and his great-grandfather's before that.

-here).
+'The farm' is a property of about 600 acres located an hour's drive north of Goulburn in the NSW Southern Tablelands (see here).
 This time of year the mercury bottoms out about zero and doesn't climb above 6 most days (and that's being generous).
 Of course my favourite place to be while the men are out working is on the tiled hearth, right in front of the wood fireplace.

 As you could imagine, the farm is a place steeped in history.